 “Depending on how much liquid is in it, you get different sounds,” he said.
 “In our case, we are not tapping but sending sounds and using machine learning on these sounds to detect the presence of liquid.”

 An algorithm developed to detect changes in the signal and classify ears as having fluid or not was tested in children aged 18 months to 17 years (n = 98 ears).
-About half the children were scheduled to undergo surgery for ear tube placement (n = 48 ears), and rest underwent surgery for different reasons (n = 50 ears).
+About half the children were scheduled to undergo surgery for ear tube placement (n = 48 ears), and the rest underwent surgery for different reasons and acted as controls without signs or symptoms middle ear fluid (n = 50 ears).